JamesRichards07/Bug-Tracker/README.md

     password: 123456

 ### Formating
 Most requests can be made in either JSON or form-data.
-The exception to this is new bugs created with an attached image.
+The exception to this is new bugs created with an attached image will need to use form-data and have the "bugImage" key set to "file".

 The below headers will need to be set for most requests:
-    email: <users email>
+    email: users email goes here
-    authorization: "Bearer <JWT>"
+    authorization: "Bearer JWT-token-goes-here"

 ### Authorization
 developer - limited access.